Guide to Disaster Preparedness and Resources

 Know your Winter Weather Terms:

-• Winter Storm Warning - Issued when hazardous winter weather in the form of heavy snow, heavy freezing rain, or heavy sleet is imminent or occuring.
+• Winter Storm Warning - Issued when hazardous winter weather in the form of heavy snow, heavy freezing rain, or heavy sleet is imminent or occurring.
 Winter Storm Warnings are usually issued 12 to 24 hours before the event is expected to begin.

 • Winter Storm Watch - Alerts the public to the possibility of a blizzard, heavy snow, heavy freezing rain, or heavy sleet.
 Winter Storm Watches are usually issued 12 to 48 hours before the beginning of a winter storm.